AndiniEkaLisnawati/AndiniEkaLisnawati/README.md

 # Hi, I'm Andini Eka Lisnawati! 👋

 ## About Me
-💖 Fall In Love W Efal
+- 💖 Fall In Love W Efal
-I am a **Software Engineering student** currently pursuing vocational education with hands-on experience in:
+- **Software Engineering student** currently pursuing vocational education with hands-on experience in:
    - 🌟 React.js, Vite.js, JavaScript, and Tailwind CSS
    - 🖌️ Front-End Development with Vanilla CSS
    - 🔄 Version Control using Git and GitHub
    - 📊 Database Management with phpMyAdmin and Laragon

 ## 💼 Projects
 Here are some projects I’ve worked on: